-The Upper Division Sequence (NUR) is for students who have completed all nursing pre-requisite courses and have a minimum GPA of 3.20.
+The Upper Division Sequence (NUR) is our traditional baccalaureate nursing major for students who have completed nursing prerequisite courses and university general education requirements.
 This is a full-time limited access program, as mandated by the state, and is structured sequentially.
 Admission is competitive.

 Undergraduate admission to the College of Nursing is a limited access program and uses selective criteria for the admission of students.
 Any student who applies to the undergraduate program at the College of Nursing is initially coded as “pre-nursing” prior to official acceptance to the College of Nursing.
 Admissions are determined on the basis of availability of sufficient qualified faculty, laboratory and classroom facilities, and clinical teaching resources.
 Final admission to all nursing programs is conditional upon passing a Level 2 background check.
 See the Important Notification below for complete details.
-The background check must be completed at the applicant's expense in accordance with the College of Nursing policy and procedures on background checks and drug screening.
+If offered admission, the background check must be completed at the applicant's expense by the established deadline in accordance with the College of Nursing policy and procedures on background checks and drug screening.

 - Completed application to the College of Nursing prior to the published deadline for the intended term of entry

-- Completion of all nursing pre-requisites course by published application deadline for the intended term of entry
+- Completion of at least seven of the eight nursing pre-requisites course by published application deadline for the intended term of entry (Note: Any outstanding nursing pre-requisites must be completed with a B or better by the program start date)

 Students must be admitted by the USF Tampa Undergraduate admissions office as a pre-nursing student.
 (Students must have USF Tampa Campus as the home campus.)